 www.snorkellifts.com

-In my capacity as Chairman, I have a responsibility for ensuring the Board adopts and implements a recognised corporate governance code in accordance with our stock market listing.
-Accordingly, the Board have committed to the adoption of, and working to implement, the Quoted Companies Alliance (QCA) Corporate Governance Code 2018.
+The Board adopted the Quoted Companies Alliance (QCA) Corporate Governance Code 2018 and the new QCA Code, effective 1 April 2024, on 26 June 2025.
 The Board as a whole has responsibility for the implementation of governance throughout our organisation, commensurate with our size of business and our status as a passive investment Company.

 Daryn Robinson